 Yes, it’s all about the game, the hype, the commercials, and the trophies… but it’s also about the NFL caring about the carbon footprint such a large event causes.

 Environmental Impact of Sporting Events as a Whole

-A Cardiff University study found that just one attendee at a major sporting event increases his or her carbon footprint by 7 times that of the average person doing ‘average things.’
-While a majority of the carbon footprint originates from the increased number of people traveling to the area and the mass increase in the use of resources, the stadiums themselves also play a role; however, their carbon footprint is amortized over its lifespan, which in the US, is around 31 years.
+A Cardiff University study found just one attendee at a major sporting event increases his or her carbon footprint by seven times that of the average person doing “average things.”
+While a majority of the carbon footprint originates from the increased number of people traveling to the area and the mass increase in the use of resources, the stadiums themselves also play a role.
+However, their carbon footprint is amortized over its lifespan, which in the US, is around 31 years.

 NFL’s Efforts to Increase Sustainability Efforts

 The NFL has one of the largest commitments to making the Super Bowl as sustainable as possible.
 Jack Groh, NFL Environmental Director, stated the NFL “strives to leave a positive legacy in each of the Super Bowl cities it visits.
 As a part of this legacy, they strive to create sustainability.”

 The NFL strives to provide sustainability by implementing the Super Bowl Environmental Program, which includes: